Ultimate Vietnam Cambodia and Thailand ends Chiang Mai Trip Notes

 Thien Thai Hotel offers luxurious and modern accommodation in Hanoi’s Old Town and a short 15-minute walk from Hanoi Old City Gate and Hoan Kiem Lake.

-TRADITIONAL JUNK – HALONG BAY – SUPERIOR JUNK
+Traditional Junk – HALONG BAY – SUPERIOR JUNK

 Sleep on board a traditional-style boat and set sail through hundreds of limestone islands that rise dramatically from the emerald waters of the bay.